skiadas/SoftwareDevelopmentPracticumCourse/activities/activity5-4bowlingTDD.md

-# TDD Practice 1: Building the bowling game scoring system
+# Activity 5-1: TDD Practice 1 - Bowling Game Scorer

+## Practicing test-driven development (TDD)

+*This is a paired-programming exercise.*

 The goal of this activity is to practice the red-green-refactor cycle:

 - `RED`: You must add a new test or some new code to an ongoing test, which causes the test to fail.
-- `GREEN`: You must add the code needed to make the test pass.
+- `GREEN`: You must add the code needed to make the failing test pass.
-- `REFACTOR`: You must clean up both the code and the test to make them more readable, before moving on to the next test.
+- `REFACTOR`: You must clean up the code, including test code, to make them more readable; must do before moving on to writing the next test.

+Use the red-green-refactor prop as you work through this activity to help you internalize the process.

-General Rules to follow (TDD Rules):
+**General Rules to follow (TDD Rules)**:

 1. You are not allowed to write any production code unless it is to make a failing unit test pass.
 2. You are not allowed to write any more of a unit test than is sufficient to fail; and not compiling is failing.